fastscape-lem/fastscapelib/doc/source/guide_grids.md

 import fastscapelib as fs

-boundaries = fs.ProfileBoundaryStatus(fs.NodeStatus.FIXED_VALUE_BOUNDARY)
+bs = fs.ProfileBoundaryStatus(fs.NodeStatus.FIXED_VALUE_BOUNDARY)
-grid = fs.ProfileGrid.from_length(501, 500.0, boundaries, [])
+grid = fs.ProfileGrid.from_length(501, 500.0, bs, [])
 ```
 ````

-2. A profile grid of 501 nodes (including edge nodes), a uniform node spacing of 1 meter, with ``CORE`` node status at both left and right edges and a fixed-value node in the middle, e.g., for simulating a valley cross-section with a single river (base level):
+2. A profile grid of 501 nodes with uniform node spacing of 1 meter, with ``CORE`` node status at both left and right edges and a fixed-value node at the middle of the grid, e.g., for simulating a valley cross-section:

 ````{tab-set-code}
 ```{code-block} C++